 With summer-like temperatures, Cornelia’s 36th Annual Big Red Apple Festival was a big hit Saturday with festivalgoers.
 Streets were packed with more than 2,000 people in attendance.
 The festival began at 10 a.m.
 Saturday morning and by 11 a.m. well over 1,000 people were shopping, playing on bouncy houses, riding ponies, eating, and taking a hay ride around town.
 People were still arriving at 2 p.m. to take part in the festivities.

-Children bounced in bouncey houses.
-They rode ponies, petted a pig and goats at the petting zoo.
+Children bounced in bouncy houses.
+They rode ponies and petted a pig and goats at the petting zoo.
 They even had their faces painted.
-The family friendly event was enjoyed by all.
+The family-friendly event was enjoyed by all.
 Adults had the opportunity to shop various wares and crafts that vendors had available for sale.

 SEE RELATED: Good turnout marks 36th Big Red Apple Festival

 Festivalgoers didn’t bring only their children to the festival but many brought their dogs.
 One couple even brought their parrots.
 Michael and Susan Wilson of Lula brought their small parrots to the event.
 “They love to be out,” Susan said.
-The parrots, Skipper and Finley, seemed to enjoy the attention they received by those that were intrigued.
+The parrots, Skipper and Finley, seemed to enjoy the attention they received from those who were intrigued.

 And then there was food of every kind for everyone.
 Festivalgoers had numerous options for food, from funnel cakes, hamburgers and hot dogs to having an opportunity to eat at one of the restaurants downtown.
 There was even live entertainment at Fenders Alley all day and into the evening.